 Almost all mammalian mRNAs have 3'-poly(A) tails consisting of ~250 nucleotides.
 The poly(A) tail is generated from ATP by poly(A) polymerase, a templateindependent RNA polymerase.
 The main function of the poly(A) tail is protection against nucleases.
-Poly(A)tails are added in a two-step reaction: In the first step, the transcript is cleaved 15-25 nucleotides downstream of an AAUAAA sequence, and less than 50 nucleotides before a U- or U- and G-rich sequence.
+Poly(A) tails are added in a two-step reaction: In the first step, the transcript is cleaved 15-25 nucleotides downstream of an AAUAAA sequence, and less than 50 nucleotides before a U- or U- and G-rich sequence.
 In a subsequent reaction, the poly(A) tail is generated from ATP in a stepwise action by poly(A) polymerase.
 The cleaving enzyme and poly(A) polymerase are located within a large protein complex.
 Hence, the cleaved mRNA cannot dissociate before polyadenylation.
 In the cytoplasm, the poly(A) tail enhances the stability of the mRNA by interacting with the poly(A)-binding protein (PABP).

-In eukaryotic genes, coding sequences (exons) are Interspersed with noncoding sequences (introns).
-The 35 primary transcripts initially transcribed are heterogeneous in length (heterogeneous nuclear RNA (hnRNA)). in After capping and polyadenylation, the introns are excised and the exons are spliced together to form the mature mRNA (Figure 1.15).
-On average in humans, The exons are 150 nucleotides long.
-Most of them are <300 nucleotides in length, but the largest exon (from the muscle protein titin) is 17106 nucleotides in length.
+In eukaryotic genes, coding sequences (exons) are interspersed with noncoding sequences (introns).
+The primary transcripts initially transcribed are heterogeneous in length (heterogeneous nuclear RNA [hnRNA]).
+After capping and polyadenylation, the introns are excised, and the exons are spliced together to form the mature mRNA (Figure 1.15).
+On average in humans, exons are 150 nucleotides long.
+Most of them are <300 nucleotides in length, but the largest exon (from the muscle protein titin) is 17 106 nucleotides in length.
+Introns are usually much longer.
+On average, they are 3500 nucleotides in length, but they may be as long as 2.4 million nucleotides.
+The number of introns in a gene in the human genome averages ~8 and can vary from none to more than 200.

-Fig. 1.15 The splicing reaction.
+Figure 1.15 The splicing reaction.
 In the first step, U1-snRNP binds to the 5' splice site and U2-snRNP attaches to the branch site.
-Afterward the complete spliceosome assembles and cleaves the transcript at the 5' splice site.
+Afterward, the complete spliceosome assembles and cleaves the transcript at the 5' splice site.
 The 5' end of the intron is joined to the adenine in the branch position to form a lariat.
 U1- and U4-snRNP leave the complex.
 Finally, the 3' splice site is cleaved.
 The 5' end of exon 2 is joined to the 3' end of exon 1 and the lariat structure is released.